Winter ascent of Toubkal

 Tips

 Tipping is common in Morocco but not mandatory and should be based on the level of service you feel you have received.
-The below amounts will give you a rough idea of how much you should tip (per person per week).
+The below amounts will give you a rough idea of how much you should tip (per trekker per week).
+Please tip in Moroccan Dirham rather than in your home currency where possible.

 Formalities & health